dovu93/python-homework/PyRamen/readme.md

     profit = 0

-5. split sales up into quantity and menu item, index 3,4 (STILL NEED TO WORK ON HOW TO ADD UP QUANITY UHGGGGGGHHGHGHHGHGHG)
+5. split sales up into quantity and menu item, index 3,4

     for x in sales:
         quanity = sales([3])